The 20 Best Acromesomelic Dysplasia Doctors Near Me in Ohio, US

 English

-Howard Saal is a Medical Genetics specialist and a Pediatrics provider in Cincinnati, Ohio.
+Howard Saal is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Cincinnati, Ohio.
 Dr. Saal is rated as an Advanced provider by MediFind in the treatment of Acromesomelic Dysplasia.
-His top areas of expertise are Achondroplasia, Acrofacial Dysostosis Rodriguez Type, Treacher Collins Syndrome, and Acrofacial Dysostosis Catania Type.
+He is also highly rated in 200 other conditions, according to our data.
+His clinical expertise encompasses Achondroplasia, Treacher Collins Syndrome, Acrofacial Dysostosis Rodriguez Type, and Acrofacial Dysostosis Catania Type.

 Advanced in Acromesomelic Dysplasia